Open-Community-Building/community.hooks/journal-club.md

 The current organiser is going to be Rishabh Kumar: https://www.linkedin.com/in/rishabh-kumar-61685a193

-We thank the following people that helped to get ideas on how to best setup the jourbal club:
+We thank the following people that helped to get ideas on how to best setup the journal club:

 - Madeleine Schultz: https://www.linkedin.com/in/madeleine-schultz-b887611a2/